 Dr Croke House

 The community council is in the process of setting up a dedicated group to oversee village renewal.
 In this regard we are looking for ideas for places that can be improved, please keep in mind that all the work here is voluntary so we will try to start small.
 If you have any ideas please contact Deirdre Crowley or Pat O'Leary or indeed any member of the community council.
 We would also ask that people try to tidy their own areas and have the village looking its best for the summer months.
-Given that the school has now earned Green Flag status we should encourage the children to keep up the good work around the village.
+We have a lovely village but please don't take it for granted.
+Given that the school has now earned Green Flag status we should encourage the children to keep up the good work.

-Kilbrin Community Council would like to offer our sincere condolences to the family Timothy Nyhan, Bandon, Cork.
-May he Rest In Peace.
+Kilbrin Community Council would like to offer its sincere condolences to the family of Dave Mullane, Lackaroe, Liscarroll.
+May he rest in peace.

 The community council can be contacted at firstname.lastname@example.org if you have any queries.Also the PRO can be contacted directly at Bennymick1968@gmail.com if you have anything of interest for this column.
 Whether you are at home or abroad we would be delighted to hear from you if you have anything that you would like to share with the community at large.
 Thanks to everyone that has contributed to date.

 Go to Homepage